rebeccadev/ms2-ffxiv-mount-guide/README.md

 *I would like to see a gallery showcasing the Mounts in game*.
 -The gallery contains screenshots, which bring the descriptions of the mounts to life.
 ![Gallery preview](readmedocumentation/READMEimages/userstorygallery.png)

 *I would like to keep up to date with news on FFXIV.*
+- There is a newsletter section on the site aswell as a newsletter section within the footer section.
 ![Newsletter preview](readmedocumentation/READMEimages/userstorynewsletter.png)

-There is a newsletter section on the site aswell as a newsletter section within the footer section.

 *I would like to engage with other fans of FFXIV*.
+-Social Media Links are clearly displayed within the footer, enabling fans to engage on different social media platforms.
 ![Social media preview](readmedocumentation/READMEimages/userstorysocial.png)

-Social Media Links are clearly displayed within the footer, enabling fans to engage on different social media platforms.

 #### Testing tools